 The member of staff must record information regarding the concerns on the same day.
 The recording must be a clear, precise, factual account of the observations.
-The record will be added to the concerned child's file and dated and signed.
+The record will be added to the child concerned file and dated and signed.